axonivy-market/ai-assistant/ai-assistant-product/README.md

 ## Demo

+### Demo project

+In the **ai-assistant-demo** Ivy project, we created demo assistants which can help you understand and develop your own AI assistant more effeciency.

+#### Complex Demo

+**Use case**

+User can plan a software project with AI Assistant.
+The AI Assistant enables users to efficiently plan a software project by organizing information into a structured format.
+It can:

+- Create the project and persist it in the database
+- Assist in finding and selecting suitable team members for the project
+- Help users prepare for the project kick-off meeting
+- Create and assign tasks to invite team members to the meeting

+**How to use**

+1. Run the process `startComplexDemo` to create test data and replace the original AI Assistant with the **Complex Demo Assistant**

+2. From **Portal**, open the AI Assistant app

+3. Now you can use the assistant to plan and create an software project by input the details of the project, and maybe number of members, or technologies.

+Example:

+`The XYZ Solutions Web Development Project aims to build a state-of-the-art web application that enhances user experience and supports the company's growth objectives.
+Mainly use basic web technologies such as HTML and CSS, the project will deliver a secure, scalable, and efficient platform that aligns with industry standards and best practices.
+We need 3 engineer, 1 web designer and 2 tester for it.`

+#### Eror Handling Demo

+**Use case**

+There are no data for meeting room.
+Therefore whenever user find for meeting room, AI Assitant will show error.
+This is an simple example how to help AI Assistant handle error properly.

+**How to use**

+1. Run the process `startErrorHandlingDemo` to create test data and replace the original AI Assistant with the **Error Handling Demo Assistant**

+2. From **Portal**, open the AI Assistant app

+3. Now you can run the demo by request to information of some room with **Error Handling Demo Assistant**.

+Example:

+`I want to find meeting room C`

 ### AI Flow Demo

 In this demo section, we will explain how you can develop your own AI Flow using the use case of [Real world problem](#real-world-problem).